uploadcare/pyuploadcare/README.md

 ### Time settings

-Keep in mind, that Uploadcare authentication will fail if computer clock is not synchronized.
+Keep in mind that Uploadcare authentication will fail if computer clock is not synchronized.

 [1]: http://uploadcare.com/